 In brief, indexer acknowledgment works like this: The forwarder sends data continuously to the receiving peer, in blocks of approximately 64kB.
 The forwarder maintains a copy of each block in memory until it gets an acknowledgment from the peer.
 While waiting, it continues to send more data blocks.

 1. receives the block of data, parses and indexes it, and writes the data (raw data and index data) to the file system.

-2. replicates copies of the raw data to its target peers.
+2. streams copies of the raw data to each of its target peers.

 3. sends an acknowledgment back to the forwarder.